wuranbo/vim-json/readme.md

 Other recommended software
 --------------------------
-[JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa): Chrome extension for printing JSON and JSONP nicely when you visit it 'directly' in a browser tab.
+* [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa): Chrome extension for printing JSON and JSONP nicely when you visit it 'directly' in a browser tab.
+* [Convert JSON to YAML](http://www.json2yaml.com/): side by side, real-time conversion of the "fat and rigid" JSON to the "skinny and flexible" YAML.